nicaford/myfda/docs/Security.md

 A strong security-focused design approach was taken from the inception of the project.
-A full-time security engineer was embedded in the Agile team throughout the course of the project to ensure that application security considerations were taken during each iteration of the build process.
+A full-time security engineer was embedded in the Agile team throughout the course of the project to ensure that application security considerations were taken into account during each iteration of the development process.
 Development of the comprehensive security strategy for the project was identified as a story in Sprint 0.
 The strategy identified the secure technologies and tools for securing the software that are outlined in this section.